vtex-apps/io-documentation/docs/en/Recipes/store-management/migrating-google-tag-manager-app.md

 After executing the steps described, your Google Tag Manager container is ready to support the GTM 3.x major.
 [Check your Google Analytics](https://support.google.com/analytics/answer/1009692?hl=en) to see the impact on the results.

+### Updating Google Tag Manager settings
+After installing the Google Tag Manager app 3.x major, you must update the app's settings to guarantee that previous data won't be be lost after the upgrade.
+To update the app's settings:

+1. Access the following link: `https://{myaccount}.myvtex.com/admin/apps/vtex.google-tag-manager@3.3.1/setup/`.
+Do not forget to change the value in brackets for your account name.
+2. In the field **Google Tag Manager**, type the GTM ID.
+> ℹ️ Info
+>
+>  To find your store’s GTM ID, first, you need a container to the Tag Manager account.
+If you do not have one follow the [create a new account and container tutorial](https://support.google.com/tagmanager/answer/6103696?hl=en#install) and after find the GTM ID in The Container ID column of the container.

+3. Click on `SAVE`.

 #### Product schema